NCAR/DART/models/bgrid_solo/readme.rst

 All of that code remains in the directories under the ``DARTHOME/models/bgrid_solo`` directory, however, much of the capability has been disabled by code modification.
-What is left is a dry dynamical core for a model with no dirunal cycle at equinox with forcing described in Held and Suarez (1994).
+What is left is a dry dynamical core for a model with no diurnal cycle at equinox with forcing described in Held and Suarez (1994).
 [2]_

 The default settings are for a model with a 60x30 horizontal grid and 5 vertical